-CEO Rob Chömpff said he was on a quest to make energy-neutral homes but found the shower to be a sticking point, which use around 2.5 gallons (10 liters) of water per minute.
-“Requiring 10 liters of warm water a minute for a sustained period, the traditional shower demands huge investments in solar panels, electric boilers and the like,” he said onstage at TechCrunch Disrupt London.
+CEO Rob Chömpff said he was on a quest to make energy-neutral homes but found the shower to be a sticking point, since they use around 2.5 gallons (10 liters) of water per minute.
+“Requiring 10 liters of warm water a minute for a sustained period, the traditional shower demands huge investments in solar panels, electric boilers and the like,” he said onstage at TechCrunch Disrupt London in 2015.

 Hamwells already has deals with several hotels, so you could come across them even if you don’t actually buy one yourself.